suprachakra/Product-Management-CoP/README.md

   - 10% improvement in time-to-market.
   - 15% fewer dependency-related delays.
   - Develop a comprehensive change management plan to address potential resistance and ensure smooth adoption.
+  - Track leadership participation in CoP events, aiming for at least 75% attendance in key meetings and 100% support in resource allocation.

 ---